Words and consequences: A look at the Omar and Trump feud

 WASHINGTON — President Donald Trump isn’t backing down from his tweets about Democratic Rep. Ilhan Omar, one of the first Muslim women to serve in Congress.

-In fact, he’s speaking in Omar’s home state of Minnesota on Monday amid a ferocious fight over her comments about the Sept.
+In fact, he spoke at an event in Omar’s home state of Minnesota on Monday amid a ferocious fight over her comments about the Sept.
 11 terrorist attacks.

 A look at the latest rhetorical battle between the pair that’s more broadly about race and whether leaders and their words should be blamed for violence.